Siryu6/sweet_i3/README.md

 I may have bind some DE and keyboard binding with programs that you don't use.
 In ~/.config/i3/config just edit the "Custom binding conf"

+I also Handle USB-c dock for my own needs.
+Check the polybar launching script of you want to use it.

 NB: this script is made for an Arch linux using pikaur as package manager.

 ## Screenshot